 5 Flowers to Grow Through Winter in Southern California

-In my last post, I covered the main crops I grow during the cool season here in zone 10b, but did not quite get around to the discussion of flowers—which really bothered me because you know I love flowers. ♥ This article will go over some of my favorite flowers to grow in Winter, but be aware that there are more.
+In my last post, I covered the main crops I grow during the cool season here in zone 10b, but did not quite get around to the discussion of flowers—which really bothered me because you know I love flowers. ♥ This article will go over some of my favorite Winter flowers to grow, but be aware that there are more!
 If you have to prioritize space (like I do) you’ll find that most of these flowers serve multiple purposes and are therefore great additions to small gardens.

 Related article: Fall & Winter Gardening Guide for Southern California

-Before I get to listing my favorite Winter blooms, I’d like to remind you that I start most of my plants from seed.
+Before I get to listing my favorite Winter flowers to grow, I’d like to remind you that I start most of my plants from seed.
+For the cool season plants listed here, I usually have to start my seeds in Fall (you can watch my 2023 Fall Sow-Along).
 This is mainly because the varieties you can purchase as seeds are far more interesting, colorful, and unique than what most nurseries offer.
 Growing from seed also saves me money from year to year—and I even trade seeds with my garden friends so we can all try new varieties without having to buy entire seed packets.
 If you are intimidated at the idea of growing a garden from seed, please check out my Seed Starting section or feel free to leave a comment and I’d love to help.
 You can also find a list of dependable and quality seed sources on my Where I Buy Seeds page.

 For a specific list of crops, along with monthly sowing recommendations, be sure to check out my Current Season Seed Schedule (available to all subscribers)!